-- Fall Sports September 14, 2022
+- Fall Sports September 13, 2023

-- Winter Sports December 7, 2022
+- Winter Sports December 6, 2023

-- Spring Sports April 12, 2023
+- Spring Sports April 11, 2024

-LEADERSHIP MEETING
+ASSIGNER and ASSOCIATION LEADERSHIP MEETING

-In addition to applying for registration each year, assigners and association leaders are required to attend the annual Assigners and Association Leadership Meeting scheduled for the third Saturday of July.
-The MHSAA offer three options to complete this annual requirement:
+In addition to applying for registration each year, assigners and association leaders are required to attend the annual Assigners and Association Leadership Meeting scheduled for July 15, 2023 at DeWitt High School.
+Topics to be covered at the Assigner and Association Leadership Meeting includes an MHSAA update, rules information, initiatives and campaigns for the upcoming year and other discussion items and concerns from MHSAA staff and attendees.